- General information

-Protectorhml is registered by the Ministry for Primary Industries, Agricultural Chemicals Veterinary Medicines Group (ACVMG) as a fungicide for the control of botrytis on grapes.
+Protectorhml is registered by the Ministry for Primary Industries, Agricultural Chemicals Veterinary Medicines Group (ACVM).
 Its registered number is P7149.
 Its mode of action is contact.

-There are many independent trials in grape comparing the performance of a program of Protectorhml and sulphur to a conventional chemical program including DMIs and more modern compounds and it has been found to produce robust equivalent efficacy against powdery mildew.
-Refer to NZ Wine or Organic Focus Vineyard.
+Historically, there were many independent trials in grapes comparing the performance of a program of Protectorhml and sulphur to a conventional chemical program including DMIs and more modern compounds and it has been found to produce robust equivalent efficacy against powdery mildew.
+Refer to Organic Focus Vineyard final report.

 It is registered in California as an adjuvant under the name of Saponel.
 There it has OMRI status for use in organics, as it has here with BioGro - Licence Number 5097.